github/codeql-coding-standards/c/cert/src/rules/FIO47-C/WrongNumberOfFormatArguments.md

-# FIO47-C: Use correct number fo arguments
+# FIO47-C: Use correct number of arguments

 This query implements the CERT-C rule FIO47-C: